Nearsoft/jobs/readme.md

 * 3+ years experience in Software Test Engineering and Automation
 * Familiarity with Selenium and Jenkins
 * Familiarity with Object Oriented Programming using Python
-* Hands-on experience working with relational databases (PostgreSQL).
+* Hands-on experience working with relational databases (PostgreSQL)
-* Experience testing software at REST API level.
+* Experience testing software at REST API level

 ### Good to have

 * Experience with AWS services and technologies
-* Experience with Atlassian products like Jira
+* Experience with Atlassian products like JIRA
 * Experience in a SaaS environment that has an Agile development process is a huge plus

-### Skills & Tools
+### Skills & tools

 * Python, JavaScript (), Database & SQL (PostgreSQL)
 * Amazon Web Services (AWS), Django framework, REST API